haarer/toolchain68k/README.md

  * newlib 3.0.0
  * avr-libc 2.0.0
  * avrdude 6.3
+ * texane/stlink

-The build script is supporting the m68k-elf, avr and arm-none-eabi targets, intended for developement on various m68k boards, Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery)
+The build script is supporting the m68k-elf, avr and arm-none-eabi targets, intended for developement on various m68k boards, Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery, Blue Pill )

 The script can be used on Windows 10 with MSYS2, on Debian 9, and on Fedora 25.
 It may work on other platforms but i dont run tests for other platforms.